mohamed-sadek/marketplace/README.md

 ## Open Questions
 - Can a user add the same item to the cart multiple times?
-(Currently this is allowed but removing one of the items removes all of them)
+(Currently not allowed)
 - Should we disable the ability to add an item to cart if a user doesn't have enough credits?